 Janet Schwartz is a native New Yorker who came to Chiapas, Mexico in 1978 on a Fulbright Scholarship Award to study the sculpture surrounding the Bonampak murals.
 She has gone on to become a clothing designer, a Mexican tour guide, and ultimately a journalist/photographer with thousands of bylines to her credit.
 She has contributed to local and international news organizations, including the Associated Press (AP), Agence France Press (AFP), The New York Times, Los Angeles Times, Knight Ridder (now Tribune News Service), Miami Herald, San Antonio Express-News, Houston Chronicle, Novedades de Mexico, Tabasco Hoy, Cuarto Poder, and Proceso magazine.
-She recently began a new documentary project in Israel.
+She also completed a documentary project in Israel from 2014-2018.

 Reflections in a Smoking Mirror